bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors-in-the-wild.md

-With [PSBT] the partially signed transaction can be enriched step by step and passed along **to any wallet aware of this standard** so that Alice and Bob **are not required to use the same software anymore**, as long as they adopt a software compatible with [BIP174] (which disciplines the use of PSBT).
+With [PSBT] the partially signed transaction can be enriched step by step and passed along **to any wallet aware of this standard** so that Alice and Bob **are not required to use the same software anymore**, as long as they adopt a software compatible with [BIP 174] (which disciplines the use of PSBT).

 ## The role of Descriptors